O1sims/networkR/README.md

     edge.color = "grey50",
     edge.arrow.size = 0)
 ```
-This generates the following institutional overlap.
+This generates the following institutional overlap for firms in 1880.

 ![](images/victorian-britain-institutions.png "Overlapping directorate of firms in Victorian Britain")